Click for Life Coaching HOME

 There are other ways to make something memorable in your changing space, but it's crucial to put the cue in that change environment, and where possible, choose the object for emotional resonance:

-• Put a bright pot plant on top of your TV, to remind you to do better with housework.
-The pot location is chosen to be the TV, as this is the most tempting location for wasting housework time!
+• Put a bright pot plant near your TV, to remind you to do better with housework.
+The pot location is chosen to be near the TV, as this is the most tempting location for wasting housework time!
 And the growing flow symbolises the gradual growth of something new and lovely.

 • If you're trying to cut down your drinking, smoking or eating, perhaps you can find a visual cue to place in the space where you do those things - to remind you to stay conscious of what you're doing and remember the consequences.
 A photo of you from 10 years ago might be good, or a picture of your child.
 But choose something with a positive spin when you can - not a terror talisman!